 When you hear the name Elisabeth Kubler-Ross it's usually because of her influential work on death and dying.

-All change involves loss at some level and the "Five stages" model has been used to understand people's reactions to change for many decades.
+All change involves loss at some level.
+The "Five stages" model is used to understand how people react to change at different times.

-The five stages of grief Kubler-Ross wrote about are:
+The five stages of grief Kubler-Ross observed and wrote about are:

 When Kubler-Ross wrote about these stages she explained that these are normal reactions we have to tragic news.

 We don't move through the stages one at a time, in a neat, linear, step by step manner.
 That would be far too easy!

 Ideally it would be good to think that we will reach the phase of 'Acceptance' while managing change but some people get stuck in the stages and find it difficult or impossible to move on.

 Let's look at how people react in each of the five stages.